markthrough/Markthrough.github.io/README.md

 Also, why do you need to need to press enter twice for a newline in Markdown?
 A newline is a newline, damnit!

 Markdown has a total of 17 features – which is far too many.
 Who even needs emojis?
 Is your 45-year-old aunt using Markdown?
 Probably not!
 While we're at it, we can throw images out the window too.
 You can just link it.

+The same goes for terms/definitions, footnotes, super/subscripts, and all the other frivolous features of Markdown.
+Some Markdown features have been combined into one – like lists.
+Instead of having different list types for 1) numbers or a) letters, you can put anything you want behind the ).
+If it's sequential, Markthrough will autofill with the next in the sequence – Roman numerals included (which, last I checked, Markdown does not support)

 In the words of Henry David Thoreau,